Home > Glossary of Terms

 Extraordinary RayA ray that has a non-isotropic speed in a doubly refracting crystal.
 It does not necessarily obey Snell's law upon refraction at the crystal interface.
 See also: Birefringence.

-Extrinsic Joint LossLoss caused by imperfect alignment of fibers in a connector or splice.
-Contributors include angular misalignment, lateral offset, end separation and end finish.
+Extrinsic Joint LossLoss is caused by the imperfect alignment of fibers in a connector or splice.
+Contributors include angular misalignment, lateral offset, end separation, and end finish.
 Generally synonymous with insertion loss.
 See also: Angular misalignment loss; End separation loss; Intrinsic joint loss; Lateral offset loss.

 TOP OF PAGE

 Fall TimeThe time it takes an output to fall from a high level to minimum value, typically measured as the time to fall from 90% to 10% of minimum output.

 Faraday EffectThe effect was discovered by James Faraday in 1945, whereby non-optically active materials rotate the polarization plane of polarized light passed through them when placed in a strong magnetic field.